 Giving your workforce access to additional technology is a great way of banishing paper from your office.
 If employees have a lot of documents to manage at the same time, they may appreciate having a second monitor.
-Viking has a diverse catalogue of tablet computers that serve the same purpose.
 They make it easier for employees to refer to documents side-by-side, without the need for paper copies.
 These devices also have added functionality that can improve efficiency.
 They can be taken into meetings for note taking or even display presentations.

 Software like Dropbox and Google Drive are excellent alternatives to those cumbersome filing cabinets.
 All your documents are saved in The Cloud and can be accessed by staff you choose to share them with.
 This means that employees can access and easily search for files without having to leave their desk.

 You’ll need to temper your expectations as you start to go green.
 The money you will save will be minimal to begin with.
 Your costs may even go up if you’re investing in new technology.
 But as your employees become acclimatised to the change, you’ll begin to see a reduction in the cost of printing, mailing and shipping.
 As time goes on, you may also experience other benefits such as increased productivity and time saving.
 Staff will spend less time rummaging through filing cabinets, and more time getting their job done.